exakat/php-dictionary/dictionary/alias-types.ini.rst

 PHP offers several native alias types, such as ``iterable``, which represents ``array | Traversable``.
 Alias type are not available for customisation.

-The same rules applies to alias types than other types : for example, ``array | iterable`` produces a 'Duplicate type array is redundant' error.
+The same rules applies to alias types than other types: for example, ``array | iterable`` produces a 'Duplicate type array is redundant' error.

 .. code-block:: php